In the Beginning

-- As co-founder and leader of the national U.S. campaign vs. dirty coal production, helped deliver power plant emissions reductions in pollution-causing smog and soot of more than 70 percent, and more than 90 percent of power plant mercury, as well as significant reduction in other air toxic emissions.
+- As co-founder and leader of the national U.S. campaign against dirty coal production, helped deliver power plant emissions reductions in pollution-causing smog and soot of more than 70 percent, and more than 90 percent of power plant mercury, as well as significant reduction in other air toxic emissions.

 - Brought suit against the Trump Administration to stop rollbacks of key Obama Administration regulations to further cut power plant and oil and gas emissions.

 - Mobilized NGOs and the U.S. government to target climate-damaging methane emissions and led successful efforts to enact and later defend methane-reducing emission controls on oil and gas equipment.

 - Provided several years of expert support which enabled Canada and Mexico to finalize comprehensive standards for methane from the oil and gas sector in 2018.
 CATF is gearing up to replicate these climate victories in other countries and drive rapid, global action on methane.

 - CATF was the first major NGO to mount a sustained, fact-driven critique of conventional biofuels’ climate impact, solidifying opposition to the policies that sustain biofuels production.